 - boost your body’s immune system

-- have an antihyperglycemic effect (evidence was found in animals with diabetes)
+- have an antihyperglycemic effect (as seen in animals with diabetes)

 - help with fatigue (it prolonged swimming time in mice by 20 and 24 minutes)

-- reverse liver fibrosis (evidence was found in studies involving rats and mice)
+- reverse liver fibrosis (as seen in studies involving rats and mice)

-In a study involving rats, C. sinensis was found to help with antiaging due to its properties.
-These properties include being:
+In a study involving rats, C. sinensis was found to help with antiaging due to these properties:

 - antihyperglycemic (promotes low blood sugar)